Nevada County DUI Causing Injury Lawyer

 How a DUI-injury charge is defended

-Beyond causation, the same defenses that apply to any DUI are in play here:
+Causation, as discussed, is the centerpiece.
+Beyond causation, the same defenses that apply to any DUI are in play:

 - The stop and arrest.
 No lawful basis to stop or probable cause to arrest means the evidence can be suppressed.